Shadow-Develops/docusaurus/docs/shadowStore.md

 # Shadow Store

 :::warning[Notice]
-These documentation are still WIP, we plan to continue to fill them out over the next few days as of Aug 1st, 2025.
+These documentation are still WIP, we plan to continue to fill them out.
 :::

 This is the official documentation for [Shadow Store](https://shadowdevs.com/store/shadowstore).
 Here you can find information on how to install it and manage settings.